kdz/ebohub/D_Q1.md

 By continuously building up a shared cloud database, and providing systematic access to workers and the public to key parts of this data, both upon request and via “push”, EboHub will remove one important barrier to better managing the outbreak.
 Entire populations in the affected communities will benefit.
 Having clear, current, and consistent information available to both communities and health workers will reduce errors, miscommunications, rumors, and mistrust while increasing effective resource mobilization.

-### How To Use or Run The Program ###
+### How To Use The Program ###

 The easiest way is to use the [system as currently deployed](ebohub.herokuapp.com) on Heroku, since it is already configured with a PostGres database and with a Twilio account and phone number for the SMS-http gateway.
-Alternately, you can download the code from [github](https://github.com/kdz/ebohub) and follow the installation instructions, but to use the full functionality and run all tests you will need to set up a Postgres database and configure a Twilio account to point to a publicly visible URL that serves the EboHub web app.

 Note that aaccess controls are currently disabled to make it easy for the public to run demos.
 The home page has a link to reset the database if necessary.